This post may contain affiliate links, meaning I can earn a small commission from items you purchase (at no cost to you).

 Seeds top my superfoods list for many reasons.
 These small but mighty warriors contain healthy fats, quality protein and fiber.
 Find superfood seeds at almost any American grocery store (Trader Joe’s, Target, even Marshalls!) as well as multiple places online.
 I pick up all three ingredients at my local Costco in bulk.

-How to use: Add a tablespoon or two directly to your smoothie.
+How to use: Add a tablespoon of chia seeds to a Chia Seed Smoothie or try making this Flaxseed Smoothie.
 Flax and chia seeds can also be soaked in water for a few minutes to create a gel-like consistency, adding extra thickness.

 tea cup on a plate with green tea steeping, next to a containers of green tea powder.